 Settlement agencies have job developers who can help you navigate the job market.
 They will work with you to understand your short-term and long-term career goals.
 They can recommend resources to help you achieve your career goals in Canada.

 Additionally, they will conduct mock interviews with you and give you feedback to help you excel in real interviews.
+Some newcomers are lucky to find their dream jobs quickly.
+However, the job search process can be long and stressful for others.

+If you do not find your dream job quickly, you still need a job to pay your bills.
 In such cases, a settlement agency can help you find a survival job.
 Many newcomers work in survival jobs until they find a job in their field.
 It’s important to remember that you’re not alone in your job search.

 In addition, you may have to acquire new skills or upgrade your existing skills.
 Settlement agencies can point you to bridging programs or other college or university programs that can help you succeed.